Sanova-puheterapiasovellus/sanova-puheterapiasovellus.github.io/README.md

 ## Project Structure

-The application is implemented as a minimal static website using vanilla JavaScript with JSDoc annotations for type checking to avoid the build step with more typical TypeScript tooling, which doesn't seem appropriate for such a small project, but this could change along the way.
+The application is implemented as a minimal single page application using TypeScript and with Vite as the bundler.

 ## Development Environment